-One of Austria’s training academies for ski instructors is located up here and the Obergurgl ski school has an excellent reputation.
+One of Austria’s training academies for ski instructors used to be located up here and the Obergurgl ski school has an excellent reputation.
 Obergurgl is the kind of place that attracts a loyal clientele and many experts on the slopes here started off in the resort.

 The downside to Obergurgl is the altitude.
 Most of the time the height of the resort means that the snow conditions are so good that it is easy to learn on.
 But when a snowstorm kicks in, the slopes can quickly become an unwelcoming place.
 Time then to test out those luxury hotel facilities.

 Top for beginners: convenience, accommodation, ski school, snow conditions in good weather